Tees Cottage Pumping Station: East pump house

 Looking across a filter bed to the gas engine house.
 This building, dating from 1853, originally housed (left-right) a beam engine, pumps, boilers and a coal store.

-In 1851, an Act of Parliament authorised the newly-formed Stockton, Middlesbrough and Yarm Water Company (SMYWC) to pay the Darlington company to provide fresh water for Teesside from the Tees Cottage works.
+In 1851, an act of Parliament authorised the newly-formed Stockton, Middlesbrough and Yarm Water Company (SMYWC) to pay the Darlington company to provide fresh water for Teesside from the Tees Cottage works.
 In 1852, tenders were sought for erecting another engine and engine house, and two more filter beds, to help meet this increased demand.
 The new engine, built by Gilkes, Wilson & Co, was first put to steam on 15 September 1853; a shaft attached to the flywheel of the engine drove (via a complicated system of gearing and cranks) a set of horizontal pumps in the basement of the adjacent pump room.

-Following an outbreak of cholera, Parliament passed the Darlington Local Board Act of 1854, which required the Darlington Gas & Water Company to sell its Darlington waterworks to the Local Board of Health; at the same time the east pump house, together with its engine and filter beds, was sold to the SMYWC.
+Following an outbreak of cholera, Parliament passed the Darlington Local Board Act 1854 (17 & 18 Vict. c. clxxxi), which required the Darlington Gas and Water Company to sell its Darlington waterworks to the local board of health; at the same time the east pump house, together with its engine and filter beds, was sold to the SMYWC.
 In 1860, however, the Stockton, Middlesbrough and Yarm Water Company built two new engines on the other side of Coniscliffe Road (the present-day site of Northumbrian Water's Broken Scar Water Treatment Works); whereupon the 1853 engine and pump house were repurchased by the Darlington Local Board to help meet its own increasing supply needs.

 By 1911 the 1853 engine was showing its age, and the decision was taken to replace it with a gas engine (albeit a much larger and more powerful one than the Fielding engine, installed a few years earlier at the other end of the site).
 By 1914 the old engine, pumps and boilers had all been removed to make way for the new gas engine (they were sold as scrap to Teasdale Bros).